The Old Lowe House Staten Island

 Vacant, with lichened walls and window-panes

 Blank as the windows of a skull.
-But I,

 On evenings when autumnal winds have stirred